cdaller/security_taint_propagation/README.md

 If you cannot start any unit tests in eclipse after modification in the aspects, remove all Run-Configurations of the tests!

+Sometimes eclipse gets confused and reports hundreds of errors:
+* delete the files .classpath and .project
+* in eclipse update maven nature: Maven/Update Project
+* move the JRE System Library to the bottom (Properties/Java Build Path/Order and Export)
+* remove AspectJ Nature and add it again

 ## License
 This project is licensed under [Apache 2.0](http://opensource.org/licenses/apache2.0)